Gem of the Prairie Eclipse Event

 ●Those with telescopes will have a special section of the museum where they can set up their equipment on a first come first serve basis.

 ●DO NOT LOOK AT THE ECLIPSE WITHOUT GLASSES.
 Special glasses allow you to view the eclipse safely.
 Eye damage may result if you view the eclipse without glasses.
+Glasses will be for sale during the event.

 FREQUENTLY ASKED QUESTIONS